Phillip-England/fmtly/README.md

 # gtml
-Html in Go doesn't *have* to suck.
-Introducing... 🥁 gtml.
+Html in Go doesn't have to suck.

 ## Hello, World